-Jean-René Halde, a corporate director, brings over 35 years of management and entrepreneurial experience with public and private organizations.
-He held Chief Executive Officer roles in a number of leading companies such as Metro-Richelieu Inc., Culinar Inc. and Livingston Group Inc. He was most recently President and CEO of the Business Development Bank of Canada from 2005 until he retired in 2015.
-He is presently director of the TD Bank Group, Chairman of École de Technologie Supérieure, a large engineering school, and an advisor or director to a number of private companies.
+Jean-René Halde is a corporate director.
+He was most recently President and CEO of the Business Development Bank of Canada from 2005 until he retired in 2015.
+He held chief executive roles in a number of leading companies such as Metro-Richelieu Inc., Culinar Inc. and Livingston Group Inc. He is presently a director of TD Bank Group (where he also sits on the audit committee), Airbus Canada Management GP Inc., Chairman of École de Technologie Supérieure, a large engineering school, and an advisor or director to a number of private companies.
 Over the course of his long and distinguished career, Mr. Halde was Chairman of the Conference Board of Canada, the Montreal Heart Institute and the Grocery Products Manufacturers of Canada.
 He served on the boards of a number of private companies, not-for-profit organizations, and public companies such as RONA, Provigo, Gaz Metropolitain and CCL Industries.
 Mr. Halde has a MBA from the Harvard Business School, and a MA in economics from the University of Western Ontario.
 He also holds the ICD.D. designation from the Institute of Corporate Directors.